Why did VPSBG choose NVME over SATA SSDs?

 NVMe storage and our services

 Given that we at VPSBG strive to provide our customers with the best possible service, we have decided to use NVMe storage as the times for both data retrieval and writing are exceptionally fast.
 Furthemore, we also use extremely powerful and premium Samsung NVMe storage disks that are capable of providing your server with an incredibly fast data process.
 Additionally, for a complete reference you can take a look at the results from our conducted benchmarks and other technical tests.
 What we also offer are our unique NVMe KVM virtual private servers (VPS) and virtual dedicated servers (VDS), which are run on a node using rapid NVMe storage that allows your server to have its own allocated resources without the need of them to be shared unlike shared hosting.
+The RAID configuration also ensures maximum performance.

 Remember that data transfer speed is king